dsaw/MyCodingDocs/Python/PythonDocsTut.md

 	* Objects have individuality and multiple objects can be bound to multiple names can be bound to the same object.Also known as aliasing.
 	* #### Scope and Namespaces
 		* Namespace is a mapping from names to objects in Python.
-		* Implemented as a _dict_, though could change in future.
+		* Implemented as a dictionary, though could change in future.
-		* When a class definition is read, module is executed, function is called, corresponding new namespaces are defined promptly.
+		* When a class definition is read, the module is executed, function is called and corresponding new namespaces are defined promptly.
 		* Any assignment of a variable will update it in the corresponding namespaces.
 		* There is a namespace of built in variables called built-in that exists in the lifetime of the Python interpreter.
-		* Lifetime of namespaces vary: A function namespace is defined during the first time the function is entered and deleted when function returns or exception is raised not handled by the function.
+		* Lifetime of namespaces vary: A function namespace is defined during the first time the function is entered and deleted when function returns or exception is raised but not handled by the function.
 		* Scope is a textual region in Python where namespace is directly accessible i.e referenced without qualification.
 		* Atleast three scopes exist at one point in a program
 		* Innermost local scope, enclosing scopes and global scope(module)